MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-suse.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-linuxonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-linuxonly.md)]

-In this quickstart, you first install SQL Server 2017 on SUSE Linux Enterprise Server (SLES) v12 SP2.
-Then connect with **sqlcmd** to create your first database and run queries.
+In this quickstart, you install SQL Server 2017 or SQL Server vNext on SUSE Linux Enterprise Server (SLES) v12 SP2.
+You then connect with **sqlcmd** to create your first database and run queries.

 > [!TIP]
 > This tutorial requires user input and an internet connection.
 If you are interested in the [unattended](sql-server-linux-setup.md#unattended) or [offline](sql-server-linux-setup.md#offline) installation procedures, see [Installation guidance for SQL Server on Linux](sql-server-linux-setup.md).